globocom/glogadmin-cli/README.md

 --------

 Glogadmin-CLI can reuse some common configurations like address of your Graylog server and your credentials, it will look for a
-*~/.glogcli.cfg* or a *glogcli.cfg* (in your current directory).
+*~/.glogcli.cfg* .
 Glogadmin-CLI will use default environment and format whenever an environment or format is omitted.

 Here is a template for your glogcli.cfg file: